allegory-software/allegory-sdk/X-WIDGETS.md

 ## Security

 Strings are never rendered directly as HTML to avoid accidentally creating XSS holes.
 For formatting rich text safely, use templates.
-[mustache.js][mustache.js] is a good option for this and it also has a server-side Lua implementation.
+Mustache is a good option for this and it also has a server-side implementation.

 ## Coding style